ZPP-MURMURAS/ZPP_Murmuras/research/ONNXDemoApp/README.md

 # Converting the model
 ```
-pip install transformers onnx onnxruntime onnxruntime-tools
+pip install -r requirements.txt
 ```
-It can also help to run
+If you encounter issues with importing something from the hugging face, you can try this command:
 ```
 pip install -U accelerate
 ```
 Then run the scripts in the `onnx_model_scripts` directory in alphabetical order (A-export-model-to-onnx.py, B-...).
 Move the .onnx file into the app/src/main/res/raw directory.
-Change the file names in the code if necessary.
 Now the project should come with .onnx files so you don't have to change anything.

-Download any missing libraries etc.